-Rue de Sèvres in Paris left bank boasts the Hermès flagship store and Le Bon Marche, the luxurious department store.
+Rue de Sèvres in Paris left bank boasts the Hermès flagship store and Le Bon Marché Department Store, also called 24S.
 The Grande Epicerie complements these two and turn Rue de Sèvres into a top shopping street.
 French fashion in Paris.

 Paris metro: Sèvres Babylone station, line 10 and 12

 At 17, rue de Sèvres, the Hermès store is a spectacular alternative to Hermès store, 24 rue du Faubourg Saint-Honoré.
 Built in 1935 in Art Déco style by architect Lucien Béguet, the Lutetia pool became in 2005 a historical monument.
 In 2010 Hermès offered a new youth to this place full of nostalgia by installing in it its new left bank store.

 At 24, Le Bon Marché, one of the best Paris department stores, is high end and specializes in fashion.
 Opened in 1852 at the initiative of Aristide Boucicaut, Le Bon Marché was the first department store in the world.
 The unique space was designed by architect Louis-Charles Boileau and engineer Gustave Eiffel.
 Original creations and limited editions stood alongside a selection of the most beautiful objects from all over the world.
 Women’s, men’s and children’s fashion, accessories, tableware and design filled the space.